NUR: Nursing: Generic Undergraduate Courses

 Prerequisite: NUR 4169 AND NUR 4216/L AND NUR 4445/L

-The purpose of this course is to examine leadership and management concepts used to address complex microsystem issues within selected healthcare organizations.
-Emphasis is on the application of advanced communication skills in collaboration with interprofessional teams.
-Focus is on the interrelationship of selected roles within the context of specific theoretical frameworks and models of care.
+The course will equip students with the competencies needed to examine and apply leadership and management concepts in addressing complex microsystem issues within healthcare organizations.
+Students will develop advanced communication skills for effective collaboration with interprofessional teams and gain a deep understanding of the interrelationships among various roles within specific theoretical frameworks and models of care.
+Meets College-Level Communication Skills Requirement.

 College of Health, Department of Nursing